 The Corporation recognizes the value of individuals with diverse attributes on the Board and in senior management positions.
 Diversity has always been an important part of the Corporation's culture and its operations to enable it to better understand and serve its consumers by ensuring that the composition of the organization reflects its wide customer base.
-The Corporation not only promotes gender diversity in the organization, but also, among others, ethnic, age, disability, language, sexual orientation and religious diversity.
-However, the Corporation does not believe that a written policy is the best way to achieve the Corporation's diversity or business objectives at its current stage of development.
-Consequently, the Corporation has not fixed any target nor adopted policies related to diversity, whether at the Board of Directors or senior management levels.
+The Corporation not only promotes gender diversity in the organization, but also, among others, ethnic, age, disability, language, sexual orientation and religious diversity and it has developed a code of conduct to make sure it continues to provide the same opportunities irrespective of gender or ethnicity.
+However, the Corporation does not believe that a written policy is the best way to achieve the Corporation's diversity or business objectives and consequently, the Corporation has not fixed any target nor adopted policies related to diversity, whether at the Board of Directors or senior management levels.
 We refer to diversity within "designated groups" as defined under Article 3 of the Employment Equity Act (Canada) which includes women, aboriginal peoples (being Indians, Inuit or Métis), persons with disabilities and members of visible minorities (persons other than aboriginal peoples who are non-Caucasian in race or non-white in color) ("Visible Minorities").
 "Persons with disabilities" is defined as meaning persons who have a long-term or recurring physical, mental, sensory, psychiatric or learning impairment and who: (i) consider themselves to be disadvantaged in employment by reason of that impairment; or (ii) believe that an employer or potential employer is likely to consider them to be disadvantaged in employment by reason of that impairment.
 This definition also includes persons whose functional limitations owing to their impairment have been accommodated in their current job or workplace.

-In its search for candidates for positions as a member of the board, the Board would analyze candidates based on the skills and the qualities that the Board of Directors should consider, the needs at the Audit Committee level, without bias regarding any designated group.
+In its search for candidates for positions as a member of the board, the Board would analyse candidates based on the skills and the qualities that the Board of Directors should consider, the needs at the Audit Committee level, without bias regarding any designated group.
 No target has been fixed with respect to any of the designated groups, the choice of candidates being more linked to the needs of the Corporation, the experience, the judgment, the values, the skills and personal qualities of the candidates.
 The Corporation has adopted the same principles regarding research and hiring of senior management.